Rhymecodes/Phase_1_Project/README.md

 Because of the missing values, I had to clean the dataset.
 I also changed the Event.Date column into datetime datatype to help with clear Visualizations when dealing with time.
 I also  checked for outliers and dealt with them.

 #### Visualizations
-1. ###### The first visualization is a bar graph of the top 10 Aircrafts per number of accidents.
+1. ###### The first visualization is a histogram of the top 10 Aircrafts per number of accidents.

 ![Top 10 aircrafs per Number of Accidents](Top_10_Aircraft.png)

-This is a bar graph of the top 10 aircrafts according to mode, and the number of accidents each has had.
+This is a histogram of the top 10 aircrafts according to mode, and the number of accidents each has had.

 From the graph, we can deduce the following.